-Learn more about hearing.
+Learn more about Synchronised ears and eyes.

 Whatever route it takes, information from the eyes is processed in the visual cortex, located in the occipital lobe at the back of the brain.
 The primary visual area (V1) is the first part of the cortex to receive information from the eye, which travels via the lateral geniculate nucleus.
 From here, the areas involved become more complicated and less clear cut.
 It used to be thought that the information then travelled through various other areas, which processed increasingly more complicated elements of the scene - starting with edges and shapes, then moving on to colour, movement, and areas that respond to attention.
 However, we now know that rather than a simple hierarchy, these areas connect in complex patterns - feeding back to lower areas as well as forward to higher ones.
 V1, for example, can be modulated by attention, something previously thought to only be taken into account by V4.
 There are also disagreements about the exact location and extent of each area, which is bringing into debate whether it is useful to divide the visual cortex up or whether a network approach would be more useful in helping us understand how this complex system works.